Jake Fraley Preview, Player Props: Reds vs. Cubs

 Jake Fraley At The Plate

-- Fraley has picked up an RBI in 43.5% of his games this season, with more than one RBI in 17.4% of his games.
-He has also produced three or more runs in five contests.
+- In 43.0% of his games this season, Fraley has had at least one RBI.
+He's picked up more than one in 17.2% and driven in three or more of his team's runs in five contests.

-- He has scored in 31 of 92 games this year, and more than once 7 times.
+- He has scored in 33.3% of his games this year, with two or more runs scored in 7.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.